chuongtang/NODEjs-Databases/README.md

 This repository was built with the intention of exploring various database options to connect to Node.js backend such as:

-1. MongoDB  (Users management, Data Seeding, Schema Generation)
+1. MongoDB  (Users management, Data Seeding, Schema Generation) `dockerDefaultPort: 27017`
-2. Redis    (Session management, Set up Items services and basket services)
+2. Redis    (Session management, Set up Items services and basket services)`dockerDefaultPort: 6379`
 3. MySQL.
-(Orders management, check-out services and review database relational links)
+(Orders management, check-out services and review database relational links) `dockerDefaultPort: 3306`

 CRUD operations was built by using JS classes and instances.